 Ketosis occurs when the liver breaks down fat into fatty acids and glycerol — a process called beta-oxidation.
 In particular, three primary types of ketone bodies that are water-soluble molecules are produced: acetoacetate, beta-hydroxybutyrate and acetone.

 Rather than drawing energy from glucose, a person in ketosis stays fueled off of these circulating ketones or ketone bodies — essentially, burning fat for fuel.
 This is the principal goal of the ketogenic diet, which can be achieved by adhering to a very low-carbohydrate, high-fat diet with only moderate amounts of protein.

-- High amounts of healthy fats (up to 80 percent of your total calories!), such as olive oil, coconut oil, grass-fed butter, palm oil, and some nuts and seeds.
+- Your keto meals should contain high amounts of healthy fats (up to 80 percent of your total calories!), such as olive oil, coconut oil, grass-fed butter, palm oil, and some nuts and seeds.
 Fats are a critical part of every ketogenic recipe because fat is what provides energy and prevents hunger, weakness and fatigue.

-- All sorts of non-starchy vegetables.
+- Keto meals also need all sorts of non-starchy vegetables.
 What vegetables can you eat on a ketogenic diet without worrying about increasing your carb intake too much?
 Some of the most popular choices include broccoli and other cruciferous veggies, all types of leafy greens, asparagus, cucumber, and zucchini.

 - In more moderate amounts, foods that are high in protein but low- or no-carb, including grass-fed meat, pasture-raised poultry, cage-free eggs, bone broth, wild-caught fish, organ meats and some full-fat (ideally raw) dairy products.